RickCraig/localmodel/README.md

 - Fixed falsy check on property in LocalDocument constructor
 - Added boolean to the list of acceptable query types
 - Fixed date saving
+- Fixed default when it is false (boolean)

 v0.5.0
 - Add a basic aggregate function